Generation 1 Controller install steps & tips

 - When the Rachio is watering, the status light should be lit blue.
-If the status light is blue, double check that the valve in question is wired to the wall mount correctly.
+If the status light is not blue, double check that the valve in question is wired to the wall mount correctly.

 - Assuming wiring is correct, double check to make sure that your sprinkler valves have 24V AC solenoids.